Binary Relation

 \[R(A)=\pr_2\{z\in R\mid\text{$\pr_1z\in A$}\}\subset\pr_2R\]

-This set is sometimes written as $R(x)$, treating it like the value of $R$ at $x$.
-This function value is not unique, and therefore $R(x)$ may have multiple elements.
+This set is sometimes denoted by \(R(x)\), treating it as the value of \(R\) at \(x\).
+This function value need not be unique, and consequently \(R(x)\) may contain multiple elements.

 References